Skip to main content

 Can ChatGPT do this with Projects/Files?
 Partly.
 ChatGPT Projects let you scope files and chats to a single workspace, which covers retrieval and Project-scoped Q&A. What Projects does not give you is per-paper Knowledge Maps, per-claim reasoning traces, a Semantic Map across the project's sources, or a compounding graph across projects.
 For a single Project with under twenty files you'll read once, Projects is fine.
 The wedge opens when the corpus needs to be navigable independent of chat, or when you'll return to it across many projects over months.

 What about model quality (GPT-5-class vs Atlas's underlying model)?
-Atlas's job is not to be the best general-purpose model; it's to wrap a model in a research surface (Knowledge Map, claim-source-justification, compounding graph) that the raw model does not give you.
+Atlas's job is not to be the best general-purpose model.
+It's to wrap a model in a research surface (Knowledge Map, claim-source-justification, compounding graph) that the raw model does not give you.
 The model under Atlas is competitive on the citation-grounding benchmark we publish (H/V < 0.1), which is the metric that matters for read-and-cite work.
-For broad reasoning outside that loop, a frontier general model in ChatGPT may produce a more impressive paragraph; for a defensible synthesis paragraph, the surface matters more than the marginal model quality.
+For broad reasoning outside that loop, a frontier general model in ChatGPT may produce a more impressive paragraph.
+For a defensible synthesis paragraph, the surface matters more than the marginal model quality.

 Frequently Asked Questions